-The server also processes the CORS data in real time to check the data quality and to analyze the network integrity.
+The server also processes CORS data in real time to check the data quality and to analyze the network integrity.
 Data is stored at 1 Hz for post-processing.
-See Data Archive at SOPAC

-San Diego County provides the SDCRTN as a service to the general surveying community.
+The County of San Diego provides the SDCRTN as a service to the general surveying community.
 The County makes no expressed warranty or guaranty as to the accuracies of the resultant coordinate values or their use.
 Use of the SDCRTN should only be attempted by experienced professionals, licensed to practice land surveying in the State of California.

 The County makes no expressed warranty or guaranty that on any given day the network or any part thereof will be up and running.
 The County will however, endeavor to post the current day status of the system or future planned service outages on our webpage.

 The County is not responsible for the configuration of the different types of equipment utilized by the private sector professional in connection with the use of the SDCRTN.
 If you have specific questions, please direct them to your equipment supplier/representative.